Efficient Model-Free Exploration in Low-Rank MDPs: Discussion

 \section{Discussion}

 Our work shows for the first time how to achieve efficient, model-free exploration in general Low-Rank MDPs.
-On the technical side, our results leave open a number of interesting technical questions, including (1) regret (as opposed to PAC) guarantees, and (2) matching the minimax rate achieved by inefficient algorithms using an efficient algorithm. \dfcomment{empirical evaluation?}
+On the technical side, our results leave open a number of interesting technical questions, including (1) regret (as opposed to PAC) guarantees, and (2) matching the minimax rate achieved by inefficient algorithms using an efficient algorithm.

 More broadly, our work highlights the power of non-optimistic algorithms that explore by building policy covers.
-In light of this, perhaps the most interesting question is how to extend our techniques to more general function approximation settings beyond the Low-Rank MDP model; this will likely entail replacing the notion of optimal design with a more general form of exploration basis.
+In light of this, perhaps the most interesting question is how to extend our techniques to more general function approximation settings beyond the Low-Rank MDP model; this will likely entail replacing the notion of barycentric spanner with a more general form of exploration basis.